walkermatt/aileenh.github.io/viewing-mastermap.md

 Full details can be found in the [Ordnancy Survey OS MasterMap Topography Layer SQL & stylesheets repository](https://github.com/OrdnanceSurvey/OSMM-Topography-Layer-stylesheets).

-However I have created some simple steps for you based upon hte above.
+However I have created some simple steps for you.

-* Add the OSMasterMap.ttf font (in the sample data) to your system
+* Add the OSMasterMap.ttf font to your system
 * Copy the folder osmmsymbols into the QGIS SVG directory (C:\usbgis\apps\qgis2\apps\qgis\svg)
 * Run the script os_stylrs_scripts.sql using PgAdmin